Feduk27/yolov5_rect/README.md

 # yolov5_rect
 ### The purpose of this project is learning to work with Yolov5 neural network with custom dataset

 RectClass.py creating a dataset for rectangle detection.
-Color, size and location of every rectangle and background is different.
+Color, size and location of every rectangle and every background color is random.
 Pictures of rectangles and circumscribing rectangle coordinates are being saved in different folders.

 Rect_find.ipynb contains learning information on custom dataset of Yolo v5 based neural network.